Recognition of Native American sacred sites in the United States: Article 25

 Article 25 of the Declaration states:

 Indigenous peoples have the right to maintain and strengthen their distinctive spiritual relationship with their traditionally owned or otherwise occupied and used lands, territories, waters and coastal seas and other resources and to uphold their responsibilities to future generations in this regard.

 Applying the United States Legal System

 Religion Clauses

 Indigenous peoples in the United States argued that they have the right to protect sacred sites on the grounds of religious freedom.
 The Religion Clauses of the First Amendment have been two main documents discussed in the dispute of sacred sites protection.

 Free Exercise Clause & Establishment Clause

 The Free Exercise Clause and the Establishment Clause prevents the United States federal government from establishing a religion by emphasizing the separation of church and state.
 However, the basis of the Establishment Clauses causes a problem with regards of the protection of religious practices of religious liberties by the federal government.

+In Sherbert v.
+Verner (1963), the Supreme Court held that a plaintiff must first demonstrate that the government had imposed a "burden on the free exercise of [their] religion," after which the government must show that its action is "justified by a compelling state interest."
+In Wisconsin v.
+Yoder (1972), the Court applied this standard to strike down a compulsory school attendance law as applied to Amish families, finding that enforcement of the law would "gravely endanger if not destroy the free exercise of their religious beliefs."